DavidZhai/drawboard/README.md

 ## License

-By forking and modifying this program or accessing this repository, a user agrees to pay a sum of $10million to me.
-Also it would be nice if you provided a reference/link back to this repository if you use/modify the program.
+Feel free to fork and modify this program as desired.
+It would be nice if you provided a reference/link back to this repository if you do end up redistributing the program.